How often have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?

 How To Use Boric Acid

-- After blending it well, it will form into a gruel.
+- After blending it well, it will form a gruel.
 Roll the gruel into small balls of 1 cm in diameter and leave these balls to dry.

 - Once dried, spread these balls in the targeted territories and let the cockroaches snack on them.